epatrizio/miniml2wasm/README.md

 ## Current status

 This is the very beginning of the project.
 Its status is experimental.\
-However, It's already possible to do some fun stuff, and when functions will be supported (next step), this `miniml` language fragment will start to look interesting.
+However, It's already possible to do some fun stuff, this `miniml` language fragment will start to look interesting ;-)

 - See [./examples](https://github.com/epatrizio/miniml2wasm/tree/main/examples)
 - See [./test/compiler](https://github.com/epatrizio/miniml2wasm/tree/main/test/compiler)